Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests: Methodology

 \subsection{LLM-based Intent and Trajectory Labeling}

 \paragraph{Session-Level Intent:} Different information needs may induce different search strategies.
 For instance, a user seeking a factual answer may behave differently from one debugging a procedure or reasoning through a complex question.
 To test whether agentic search exhibits such intent-conditioned structure, we label each session with an intent category.
-We adopt a three-way taxonomy from web search goal modeling~\cite{2002_A_taxonomy_of_web_search,2014_Lessons_from_the_journey,2004_Understanding_user_goals_in_web_search}: Declarative (fact retrieval), Procedural (method execution), and Reasoning (complex synthesis).
-Since $q_1$ is often already a reformulation, we assign intent from the whole session text.
+We adopt a three-way taxonomy from web search goal modeling~\cite{2002_A_taxonomy_of_web_search,2014_Lessons_from_the_journey,2004_Understanding_user_goals_in_web_search} corresponding to the following classes: Declarative (fact retrieval), Procedural (method execution), and Reasoning (complex synthesis).
+Since $q_1$ is often already a reformulation, we assign intent from the whole session.

 \paragraph{Trajectory-Level Reformulation:} Intent alone does not reveal how agents iterate within a session.
 An agent might narrow its query, broaden it, pivot to a related facet, or retry with a near-identical phrasing.
 These reformulation patterns have implications for retrieval efficiency: excessive repetition wastes budget, while a lack of exploration may leave relevant facets unexamined.
 To capture these dynamics, we label each adjacent query pair ($q_k \rightarrow q_{k+1}$) with a trajectory type grounded in prior reformulation taxonomies~\cite{2011_Query_reformulation_mining,2009_Analyzing_and_evaluating_query_reformulation}: Specialization (narrowing by adding constraints), Generalization (broadening by relaxing constraints), Exploration (within-topic facet pivots) and Repetition (identical or near-duplicate reformulations).
 Representative examples are provided in Appendix~\ref{app:examples}.